As amended on May 2, 2017 by the General Membership

 Section 4.
 Special Meetings.

-Special meetings may be called by a written or electronic request of three members of the Board.
-At least 48 hours notice shall be given.
+Special meetings may be called by the president or by a request of three members of the Board.
+Such notice shall be given in person or by mail or by electronic communications to each member of the board, and shall state the time, place and purpose of the meeting.
+At least 48 hours advance notice shall be given.
 The business transacted at any special meeting shall be limited to that notice in the call.

 Section 5.
 Quorum.

-A quorum of 50 percent of the Board members is established.
+A quorum of 50 percent of the members of the Board is required to transact association business.

-The Association standing committees shall consist of those committees established by the Board.
+The Association’s standing committees shall consist of those committees identified in Section 2 of this Article.
 Committee chairpersons shall be appointed by the President with confirmation by the Board.
 Committee chairpersons will serve at the pleasure of the President and Board.

 The committees shall perform the duties as set forth by the Board.